 GciAll7Bit Determine if a String contains only 7-bit ASCII characters.
 GciCompress Compress the supplied data, which can be uncompressed with GciUncompress.
+GciCompressUsingLz4 Compress the supplied data, which can be uncompressed with GciUncompressUsingLz4.
 GciDecodeOopArray Decode an OOP array that was previously run-length encoded.
 GciDecSharedCounter Decrement the value of a shared counter.
-GciEnableFreeOopEncodi Enable encoding of free OOPs sent between the client and the RPC Gem. ng the Ki C Gelli.
-GciEnableFullCompressio Enable full compression between the client and the RPC n version of GemBuilder.
+GciEnableFreeOopEncodi ng Enable encoding of free OOPs sent between the client and the RPC Gem.

+1 GciEnableFullCompressio n Enable full compression between the client and the RPC version of GemBuilder.
 GciEncodeOopArray Encode an array of OOPs, using run-length encoding.
 GciFetchNumEncodedOo ps Obtain the size of an encoded OOP array.
 GciFetchNumSharedCou nters Obtain the number of shared counters available on the shared page cache used by this session.
 GciFetchSharedCounterV aluesNoLock Fetch the value of multiple shared counters without locking them.
 GciIncSharedCounter Increment the value of a shared counter.
 GciProduct Return an 8-bit unsigned integer that indicates the GemStone/S product.
 GciReadSharedCounter Lock and fetch the value of a shared counter.
 GciReadSharedCounterN oLock Fetch the value of a shared counter without locking it.
 GciSetSharedCounter Set the value of a shared counter.
 GciUncompress Uncompress the supplied data, assumed to have been compressed with GciCompress.
+GciUncompressUsingLz4 Uncompress the supplied data, assumed to have been compressed with GciCompressUsingLz4.
 GciVersion Return a string that describes the GemBuilder version.